DiceDB/dice/docs/src/content/docs/commands/JSON.ARRLEN.md

 ---
 title: JSON.ARRLEN
-description: The `JSON.ARRLEN` command in DiceDBJSON is used to retrieve the length of a JSON array at a specified path within a JSON document.
+description: The `JSON.ARRLEN` command in DiceDB is used to retrieve the length of a JSON array at a specified path within a JSON document.
 ---

-The `JSON.ARRLEN` command in DiceDBJSON is used to retrieve the length of a JSON array at a specified path within a JSON document.
+The `JSON.ARRLEN` command in DiceDB is used to retrieve the length of a JSON array at a specified path within a JSON document.

 ## Syntax